sjrct/frosk-current/README.md

 CC := x86_64-elf-gcc
 LD := x86_64-elf-gcc
 AR := x86_64-elf-ar
+HOST_CC := gcc
+HOST_LD := gcc
 ```

+If you are installing a different cross compiler or building your own update `config.mk` following the above template.
 Note that you will also need a cross-platform version of `ar`.

 The built disk image is a raw disk image, meaning it can be directly written to
 a disk or partition with `dd`.
 You can run it easily in `qemu` with the